Garage to Single-family home separation is not a “FIREWALL” | Santa Clarita

-For many of us who are living in our Santa Clarita single family or multi family homes, we go about our day to day activities without knowing that there are literally thousands of building codes which make up your building’s structure.
+For many of us who are living in our Santa Clarita single-family or multi-family homes, we go about our day to day activities without knowing that there are literally thousands of building codes that make up your building’s structure.

 That is of course until the day arrives when you go to sell your place and are then made aware of some of these codes by the right local Santa Clarita home inspector.
-This is especially true if you have specific issues which involve specific code / safety systems.
+This is especially true if you have specific issues that involve specific code/safety systems.

 To understand which building codes apply to your specific situation, you must first determine which use classification and which ICC Building Code your specific building falls under.
 You will also need to determine the zoning.

 First off, who the heck knows what zone they fall under?
 Most of us do not but the reality is, the codebook which dictates the specific building codes which thus regulate the building codes for your fire separation and fire doors, will be within that book.